ProteinsWebTeam/interpro-docs/docs/download.rst

 Programming scripts
 ===================
-The script can be generated in 4 different languages: Python 2, Python 3, JavaScript and Perl, it allows the download of the filtered data directly from the :ref:`InterPro API <api>` and can be integrated in the users own program.
+The script can be generated in 4 different languages: Python 3, Perl and JavaScript, it allows the download of the filtered data directly from the :ref:`InterPro API <api>` and can be integrated in the users own program.

 .. _api: